DoyouunderstandwhatIamsaying? How learners break into speech segmentation

 Open and Collaborative approaches to language acquisition Research

 I study early language and cognitive development using a global, collaborative, open science approach.
 As a member of the leadership committee of the ManyBabies-AtHome project, I work to reduce the WEIRD (Western, Educated, Industrialized, Rich, Democratic) bias by both building a resource-friendly and accessible, open-source toolkit for online eye-tracking experiments as well as establishing a research network to study diverse study populations (Von Holzen, Bergmann, & ManyBabies-AtHome-Consortium, 2022a; Von Holzen & ManyBabies-AtHome-Consortium, 2022).
-In the Looking-While-Listening sub-project, I manage a diverse team of international researchers as we design a massively cross-linguistic experiment (10+ languages) to study word recognition over the second year of life (Von Holzen, Bergmann, & ManyBabies-AtHome-Consortium, 2022b).
+In the Word Recognition sub-project, which is funded by an HK 3.0 grant awarded to my collaborator Prof. Eon-Suk Ko at Chosun University (South Korea), I manage a diverse team of international researchers as we design a massively cross-linguistic experiment (10+ languages) to study word recognition over the second year of life (Von Holzen, Bergmann, & ManyBabies-AtHome-Consortium, 2022b).
 I also contributed to the first ManyBabies initiative (ManyBabiesConsortium, 2020) and am a collaborator in Many Babies 5, which examines the Hunter and Ames model of infant looking preference (Kosie, Zettersten, & The ManyBabies5 Team, under review).
 I firmly believe that such global, collaborative approaches are essential for the field of early language development.

 My study investigating simultaneous acitvation in bilingual toddlers (Von Holzen & Mani, 2012) was the first to apply a non-parametic permutation clusters analysis in the language acquisition field, where my role was adapting the analysis to my own data and subsequently promoting this analysis with other language acquisition researchers (see my Tutorials).
 This analysis captures important differences in the timing of effects across a time course while controlling for the false-alarm rate.